 Paris is also packed with several hip nightclubs, jazz clubs, and fun cafes.

-Paris is ideal for a romantic getaway, a honeymoon, and anniversary trip, secret plans to propose, or any venture for a couple.
-Find out how to plan a visit with your sweetie with these links:
+Paris is ideal for a romantic getaway, a honeymoon, an anniversary trip, secret plans to propose, or any venture for a couple.
+Find out how to plan a visit with your sweetie.

 Even during a vacation in Paris, you might need to stay in touch with work, friends or family while visiting.
 No need for concern, though.
-There are several cyber cafes in the city, wi-fi (wireless internet connection) is increasingly surfacing, cell phones can be rented and calls to home are relatively inexpensive from public pay phones (with the use of phone cards, or telecartes available at any convenience store.
+Wi-fi (wireless internet connection) is increasingly surfacing, cell phones can be rented, and you can purchase a French SIM card for your stay.

 France isn't just about Paris by any stretch.
-Find out about excursions outside of Paris with:
+Find out about excursions outside of Paris.

 - Disneyland Paris: Before You Go